fontanf/generalizedassignmentsolver/README.md

 for i in "${COINOR_HOME}"/build/lib/*.so*; do sudo ln -f -s "$i" "${LIB_DIR}" done
 ```

-### OR-Tools

-Already included, will be downloaded automatically if option `--define ortools=true` is used.

 ### Gecode

 Download latest version: download https://www.gecode.org/download.html